build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 That January was not a good start to the year for the team and neither for the customers.
 The business area discovered that there was no single time of year for the customers.
 The planning for that quarter was compromised due to the unexpected workload, and job satisfaction dropped dramatically during that period.

-It's a great example of how **neglecting the technical aspects** of software delivery leads to a **deterioration in the team's ability to evolve the software**.
+It's a great example of how neglecting the technical aspects of software delivery leads to a deterioration in the team's ability to evolve the software.

 There is no silver bullet regarding increasing reliability in the deployment process.
 However, working in small batches, deployed frequently, rather than large batches, with scheduled deployment is one of the practices that most contribute to reducing risk.